 As digital banking and financial technology (fintech) solutions continue to gain ground, applying for a business loan has become efficient and convenient.
 Companies such as Indifi, Razorpay Capital, and NeoGrowth provide instant online business loans with low documentation and customised payment terms.

-These are good alternatives for tech-savvy companies or those with thin credit profiles but who have considerable digital sales.
+These are suitable alternatives for tech-savvy companies or those with limited credit profiles but who have substantial digital sales.

 Loans for Indians under Government Initiatives